qwelyt/docker-stuff/README.md

 The actual script can be found over at https://gitlab.com/dotter/docker/blob/master/bin/docker-on-x
 `wget https://gitlab.com/dotter/docker/raw/master/bin/docker-on-x`

+### Now included here
+Since GitLab has closed the repo for viewing by non-gitlab users, and paddy-hack no longer hosts the linked blog post, I have decided to include the script in this repository now.
+Enjoy.

 ## Get them from dockerhub
 If you don't want to build the image yourself you can get them over at https://hub.docker.com/r/qwelyt/apps/tags
 I have setup github actions to build them for me and publish them over at dockerhub.